 [Read Time: 14 minutes ]

-For the fullest enjoyment of sauna, for you and others, it’s important to understand sauna.
+For the fullest enjoyment of sauna, for us individually and others, it’s important to understand sauna.
 Hopefully this will provide a good, somewhat brief and beneficial introduction.

 If you’re anxious to just get to the sauna then skip down to ‘Going To Sauna’.